How to Use Social Proof to Boost Your Sales

 Humans are social creatures and we love hearing what others have to say before making a decision.
 Businesses know this and have been incorporating social proof into their marketing for a long time.
 Just ask the doctors who used to recommend smoking back in the 1940s.

 Social proof is a term that was coined by marketer Robert Cialdini, and it describes how people would copy others before deciding what to do in an uncertain situation.
 Many experiments have shown how people’s thinking can be distorted by the influence of their peers, and you can see this in the enormous popularity of review sites, influencers and social media.

-What does this mean for your business and ecommerce website design?
+What does this mean for your business and ecommerce website?
 It means you need to leverage as much social proof into your website as you can – doing so will attract visitors and increase sales.

 Word of Mouth

 Word of mouth recommendations are the daddy of all recommendations, with a whopping 83% of us happy to purchase a product if a friend or family member has told us to.
 The best way to get recommendations this way is to provide a really great product or service.
 If you can go the extra mile and make the customer super satisfied with your work and service, it is a great way to get a referral.

 Unfortunately, most people just don’t have the time or inclination to refer their friends and family for every product they use, however great it may be.
 So give them an incentive!
 Send them a referral code and if it gets used, give your customer a discount off their next purchase.
 If they make 5 recommendations, perhaps you could give your customer a free product.

 The client is doing you a favour, so make it super easy for them to make a referral, such as sending them an email with an easy referral template.
 Or if you have completed a service at the customers house or office, tell them in a super nice way that you rely on word of mouth, and provide business cards.
 When you do get a recommendation, make sure to thank the referrer.